My Sikh Sense

 Question is are we mature enough to sit down and discuss issues of

-diversity, including religion, gender and race?
+tribalism, including race, religion, and gender?
 When there's no

 dialogue only one side of any issue is resolved."
 Hari Singh Bird